tbfCodies/tbfCodies/README.md

 My name is Marcus or more known as Codies, I am a software engineer student and always looking for new things to learn!

-## Skills
+## Skills & Experience
+- Javascript
+- Java
-JAVASCRIPT / JAVA / HTML / CSS / PHP / EXPRESS / NODE
+- HTML / CSS
+- PHP

 - 🔭 I’m currently working on absolutely nothing!
 - 🤔 I’m looking for help with plugins, websites and servers!